top of page

 Co-regulation

 Humans are wired for connection.
-Practicing somatic exercises alongside others sends a powerful signal to your nervous system: “I am not alone.
+Practising somatic exercises alongside others sends a powerful signal to your nervous system: “I am not alone.
 I am safe here.”
 This shared experience of healing can be deeply grounding.
-Supportive community is often what allows new practices to truly “land” and become part of everyday life.
+A supportive community often allows new practices to truly “land” and become part of everyday life.

 Taking the Next Step